How To Write a Dental Hygienist Resume

 Smile Makers Dental Services, Philadelphia, PA | November 2016 – present

-- Build positive relationships with patients, communicate empathetically to reduce anxiety during procedures, and achieve a 90% patient satisfaction rating
+• Build positive relationships with patients, communicate empathetically to reduce anxiety during procedures, and achieve a 90% patient satisfaction rating

-- Perform oral cancer screenings, administer dental radiographic studies, and conduct routine cleanings for a diverse range of patients
+• Perform oral cancer screenings, administer dental radiographic studies, and conduct routine cleanings for a diverse range of patients

-- Conduct teeth cleanings for patients ranging in ages 2 to 18, remove plaque and hard deposits, conduct flossing, and apply fluoride treatments or sealants as needed
+• Conduct teeth cleanings for patients ranging in ages 2 to 18, remove plaque and hard deposits, conduct flossing, and apply fluoride treatments or sealants as needed

-3. Include relevant education and certifications
+3. List any education and certifications relevant to dental hygienists

 Your academic background serves as concrete evidence of your qualifications and expertise in your field.
 Employers want to see that you have received proper education and training to perform the responsibilities of a dental hygienist safely and effectively.
-Outside of the mandatory licensing for your state, you should include all relevant educational information.
+Outside of the mandatory licensing for your state, include all relevant educational information.
 Starting with your highest level of education, provide the degree name, institution, location, and completion date.

 Also, showcase any technical dental hygiene certifications or training you’ve obtained.
 Whether in periodontics, pediatric dentistry, or nitrous oxide monitoring, these certifications demonstrate your dedication to professional growth and your ability to provide specialized patient care.
 Create a separate certifications section and format it similarly, listing the certificate title, issuing organization, and date received.